Advocating for aging adults.

 Many people have no family members nearby to serve as an advocate for them, to care for them or to be there for them in an emergency.
 Freedom Home Care recognizes the importance of advocating for aging adults and now has case management as a service to those in need.

-In order to get started with services, Freedom Home Care does a complimentary personalized needs assessment and home inspection.
+In order to get started with services, Freedom Home Care conducts a personalized needs assessment and home inspection.
 We listen to client concerns and determine the best level of care based on their individual needs.

 A formalized plan of care is developed and monitored during case management visits.
 Ongoing visits assure the case manager is aware of any changes in condition or circumstances that could affect the client’s well-being.
 Freedom Home Care is committed to providing the best services as promised.